Stars Of The Town

 In fact, the production she related was STARS

-stroller, while another scene features Walt Playter and his truck.
+stroller (her older daughter appears elsewhere in the film), while another scene features Walt Playter and his truck.
 Yet

 another scene has F. T. Hill shown in conversation with someone on a